Trump, House Democrats working to resolve dispute on Deutsche Bank subpoenas

-NEW YORK, June 18 (Reuters) - Donald Trump and Democrats in the U.S. House of Representatives remain in talks to resolve disputes concerning congressional subpoenas of the former U.S. president’s financial records from Deutsche Bank AG (DBKGn.DE), their lawyers said on Friday.
+NEW YORK (Reuters) - Donald Trump and Democrats in the U.S. House of Representatives remain in talks to resolve disputes concerning congressional subpoenas of the former U.S. president’s financial records from Deutsche Bank AG, their lawyers said on Friday.

 Deutsche Bank, long Trump’s main bank, has taken no position on the subpoenas and said it would comply with the law.